arenarium/battleground_core/README.md

 then navigate to http://localhost:3000

 ## Getting Started With Development
-We reccomend you set up a virtual machine using [Vagrant](https://www.vagrantup.com/) and the provided Vagrantfile.
+We recommend you set up a virtual machine using [Vagrant](https://www.vagrantup.com/) and the provided Vagrantfile.
 Once you have Vagrant (and its requirements) installed you can use vagrant to run unit-tests.

 ### Unit tests